-Catalog description: The factors and motives underlying the political and economic relationships among nations; the basic principles guiding the foreign policies of the major nations; the instruments of power and their effect upon international relations; the United Nations and regional organizations.
-200 level PSC course recommended.(The better to prepare you for professional careers and graduate schools in related fields, this will be augmented with material on US Foreign Policy).
+The factors and motives underlying the political and economic relationships among nations; the basic principles guiding the foreign policies of the major nations; the instruments of power and their effect upon international relations; the United Nations and regional organizations.
+200 level PSC course recommended.Course Objectives

 This course introduces you to the concepts and practice of international politics, US foreign policy and institutions.
 Thus the course combines the modern developmental and organizational approaches with the traditional realist versus idealist schools method.
 You should by the end of the course understand in particular how the international system has changed since the end of the cold war, as well as over a longer time period.